ansegura7/TwitterAnalytics/README.md

 # Twitter Analytics
-Web Mining project in which Descriptive Statistics and NLP techniques are used to analyze the behavior of a Twitter account and the content of their respective tweets.
+Web Mining project in which descriptive statistics and NLP techniques are used to analyze the behavior of a Twitter account (my personal one) and the content of their respective tweets.

 ![WordCloud](https://raw.githubusercontent.com/ansegura7/TwitterAnalytics/master/img/wordcloud.png)